royandugu/React-Task-Tracker/README.md

 <br>

 **TO DO FOR NOW**
-1. Fix indvidual description exist as only one
-2. Is import faster or prop passing faster?
+1. Thorough check to replace querySelectors with useRef and if possible useState
-3. Make it responsive
+1. Make it responsive
-4. Use UseRef hook
+2. Replace query selectors with UseRef hook

 **Issues**
 1. The link button is not even being clicked